 Thousands of Australian workers are engaged in work-related roles with direct or indirect contact with vulnerable communities.
-Below we describe the exact definition of vulnerable persons:
+Below we describe the exact definition of vulnerable sectors of Australia:

 Prior to engaging or deploying an individual to an activity for work-related tasks involving direct or indirect access to Vulnerable Persons, a number of Australian industries mandate police character checks in order to determine whether or not a person is deemed suitable for working with the vulnerable.